CoderBeanLiang/ExportTools/UTF8/README.txt

 Pics in the folder are my test result.

 PS: The only important thing is [MUST OPEN TXT USING UTF-8 FORMAT AND NEVER CHANGE IT TO OTHERS]!

-PSS: The fdtext_utf8.exe can only replace FindText.exe, instead of FindText2.exe.
-The FindText2 will be later.(Similarly as UpdText2.exe)